IIIF/cookbook-recipes/recipe/0258-tagging-external-resource/index.md

 ## Implementation Notes
 The [IIIF Presentation 3.0 API][prezi3] does not itself discuss linking to external web resources in annotations, incorporating them from the [W3C Web Annotation Data Model](http://w3.org/TR/annotation-model/) by reference.
 For a full description of this and other portions of the data model used in IIIF annotations, we recommend you read that document.

 In order to make possible a link between the IIIF resource and an external web resource, the pertinent Annotation must have at least a `body` that is a Specific Resource whose `source` property contains the appropriate URI as its value.
-That `source` value must resolve, that is, it must be a real URI at the time of the creation of the Annoation.
+That `source` value must resolve, that is, it must be a real URI at the time of the creation of the Annotation.

 Finally, be sure you are writing valid value forms in your Annotation.
 In the Web Annotation data model, there are different patterns for the `value` property, when used within an Annotation.
 The `value` of a `TextualBody` or a `FragmentSelector`, for example, are strings rather than JSON objects.
 See also [the Presentation API v3.0](https://iiif.io/api/presentation/3.0/#56-annotation).